-Critics have described Slaley Hall as the ‘Gleneagles of the North East’, the ‘Woburn of the North’ the ‘Augusta of the North’ and the ‘Gleneagles of the South’ but it was Golf World which described Slaley Hall as the “Manchester of the North East – every time a tournament goes there, such is the deluge.”
-Regardless of the weather, the Hunting course at Slaley Hall is a challenging layout, located in a county devoid of many top-notch golf courses.
+Critics have described Slaley Hall as the "Gleneagles of the North East", the "Woburn of the North" the "Augusta of the North" and the "Gleneagles of the South", but Golf World described Slaley Hall as the “Manchester of the North East – every time a tournament goes there, such is the deluge.”
+Regardless of the weather, the Hunting course at Slaley Hall is a challenging layout, located in a county that is still a relative golfing backwater.

-The Hunting course opened for play in 1989 and was designed by Dave Thomas.
-The resort at Slaley Hall is now part of the QHotels portfolio, formerly the De Vere Group.
-It’s a big golf course, carved through a dense pine forest.
-Rhododendrons and cherry trees provide welcome seasonal colour, but it’s the pines that will punish the wayward shot, for they are predominant throughout the round.
+The Hunting course is a big layout measuring in excess of 7,000 yards from the tips, with holes carved through a dense pine forest and others routed through more open moorland.
+Rhododendrons and cherry trees provide welcome seasonal colour, but it’s the pines that will punish the wayward shot, for they (and some water features) are the predominant hazards throughout the round.

 I have read recent reviews for the Dave Thomas designed Hunting Course which somewhat dampened my expectations.
 So it was good to end up being pleasantly surprised at the quality of this 30 year old track.
 The last review was in September 2018 since when maintenance has clearly improved, and the two nines swapped around.